 Describe the approach you think is best when it’s time to move on to a new doctor.

 Anyway, it’s hard to find a new doctor around here.
 There is a severe shortage.
-So while I do my due dilligence of asking for referals and checking online to see how they rate… generally I actually have to phone clinics to see if any of them are actually taking new patients first and then personally interview any of the doctors who are.
+So while I do my due diligence of asking for referrals and checking online to see how they rate… generally I actually have to phone clinics to see if any of them are actually taking new patients first and then personally interview any of the doctors who are.

 1) Chat em up: always chat up a potential new doctor to get a feel for his or her bedside manners because you don’t want to be dealing with an arsehat.
 I’m just saying sometimes they pretend to be listening but then cut you off and you realize they haven’t heard a damn thing you were saying.
 You don’t need one of them.
 Or one of the ones that have no damn sympathy for suffering at all.
 Why the hell they’d become a doctor in the first place if they can blatantly ignore your suffering?
 You want to explain your medical conditions and have them actually pay attention… none of that ten minute cut off crap.
 Get a feel for what sort of personality you are dealing with.